Meghigan History, Family Crest & Coats of Arms

 Early Origins of the Meghigan family

 The surname Meghigan was first found in County Leitrim (Irish: Liatroim) anciently the western half of the kingdom of Breifne, located in Northeastern Ireland, in Leinster province, Originally, "Ó Miadhacháin, this is the name of at least two distinct septs; it is now equally distributed throughout the four provinces."

 Early History of the Meghigan family

-Another 204 words (15 lines of text) covering the years 117 and 1172 are included under the topic Early Meghigan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meghigan research.
+Another 92 words (7 lines of text) covering the years 117 and 1172 are included under the topic Early Meghigan History in all our PDF Extended History products and printed products wherever possible.

 Meghigan Spelling Variations

 Within the archives researched, many different spelling variations of the surname Meghigan were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Meighan, Meehan, Meegin, Meeghen, Meegan, Meakin, Meakins, Mekins, Mehan, Mehen, Mehigan, Mehegan, O'Meighan, O'Meehan and many more.

 Early Notables of the Meghigan family (pre 1700)